 The check-in and check-out are traditionally done at the hotel front desk.
-However, many times these standard procedures cause inconveniences like queues and bureaucratization at the arrival and at the departure of the guest.
+However, many times these standard procedures cause inconveniences like queues and bureaucratization at the arrival and at departure of the guest.

-Even though the check-in time may differ, most of the time guests arrive around between 12 – 2 pm.
+Even though the check-in time may differ, most of the time guests arrive around 12–2 pm.
 That means that a lot of people arrive at the same time, making the operational processes slower and creating long lines.

 In a nutshell, the check-in process involves the front desk agent having to verify identity documents and booking numbers, fill up the guest registration form, review all the information about the reservation, get payments, and inform what the property has to offer in terms of extra services, amenities, and facilities.

 That’s why hotel online check-in is an alternative to simplify the guest’s arrival process and to increase hotel staff productivity.

 How to implement the hotel online check-in?

-Not every “check-in prior to arrival” avoids the front desk, but many do offer an express line so guests only have to grab their key and go to your room.
+Not every “check-in prior to arrival” avoids the front desk, but many do offer an express line so guests only have to grab their key and go to their room.
 Watch this example of Hilton’s e-check-in: